The Cultural Services of the French Embassy in the U.S.

 The Cultural Services is a division of the French Embassy in the United States.
 The Cultural Services was first imagined in the 1930's by Paul Claudel.
 In 1945 General de Gaulle appointed Claude Lévi-Strauss as the first Cultural Counselor, with the mission of providing Americans (individuals and organizations) with access and resources to engage with French culture and promote it in their own communities.

-The French Cultural Services is interested in new and challenging ideas that will bring French and American people together in creative collaboration.
-Programs are offered either directly by the Departments or in conjunction with the Embassy’s non-profit partner FACE (French American Cultural Exchange) and the 972 Fifth Avenue Fund.
+Programs are offered either directly by the French Cultural Services or in conjunction with the Embassy’s non-profit partner FACE (French American Cultural Exchange) and the Albertine Books Foundation.
 The French Cultural Services also coordinates nominations and award ceremonies for French honorary distinctions awarded to Americans and others living in the U.S. in recognition of exceptional artistic and academic accomplishments.

 972 Fifth Avenue

 FACE nurtures French-American relations through innovative projects in the arts, education, and cultural exchange.